 WECIL provides Advocacy, Information, Youth Groups, Social Groups, Employment Support and Direct Payment Services.
 We are committed to making all of our services for disabled people inclusive for deaf and hard of hearing people.

-We believe disabled people have the right to take part fully in activities along with everyone else but the way that society is organised means that things that can get in the way and prevent them from doing so (what we call barriers).
-Society can be designed so that it does not dis-able people.
+We believe disabled people have the right to take part fully in activities along with everyone else.
+Sadly, the way society is organised means things can often prevent them from doing so (what we call barriers).
+We think society can be designed better so that it does not dis-able people.
 This is called the Social Model of Disability.

-We also run a national employment advice service, through which we can support disabled people into employment and with job retention and career progression.
-Our staff can support Access to Work claims and provide customised training for employers.
+We also run a national employment advice service to support disabled people into employment, as well as job retention and career progression.
+Our staff can also support Access to Work claims and provide customised training for employers.

 Previous article/interview: Interview with Ernst & Young – Equal Opportunity Employer